-NEW!
-Enjoy a special guest, such as a storyteller, drummer, or scientist in the Explorer's Playhouse on the third Monday of the month from 10 a.m. to 2 p.m.
+Enjoy a special guest in the Explorer's Playhouse on the third Monday of the month from 10 a.m. to 2 p.m.

 - AstroTot Training, Space Odyssey, Level 1: Strap on a jet-pack and take off for space from the kid-sized shuttle flight deck.

 - Tykes Peak, Expedition Health, Level 2: Multisensory experiences, such as shadow play and testing your heart beat, get kids’ bodies moving.